-- In July, the Bank visited the visually impaired elderly in the Hong Kong Federation of the Blind.
-The Bank's volunteers, on behalf of the Bank, presented food and daily necessities to the elderly, and extended cordial care and blessings to them. - In August, the Bank participated in the Eating with Health and Joy 2023 activity organised by the Promoting Happiness Index Foundation, in which the elderly were accompanied to listen to healthy eating advice from professional nutritionists and then guided to purchase healthy foods at the food exhibition. - In October and November, the Bank's volunteers carried out coastal clean-ups at Wu Kai Sha Beach and Stanley Main Beach, respectively, aiming to protect the marine environment and arouse public attention to coastal conservation through practical actions. - In November, the Bank organised a bank visit for students from Baptist Oi Kwan Social Service, giving them a talk on career planning and providing them with financial tips.
-This enhanced their understanding of the daily operations of banks and the importance of financial planning, encouraging them to start saving from an early age and be well-prepared to realise their dreams.
+In August, the Bank participated in the Eating with Health and Joy 2024 activity organised by the Promoting Happiness Index Foundation, in which the elderly were accompanied to listen to healthy eating advice from professional nutritionists and then purchase healthy foods at the food exhibition.

+- In September, the Bank organised the Mid-Autumn Snowy Mooncake Workshop and arranged youths from Baptist Oi Kwan Social Service who participated in the Child Development Fund programme to make snowy mooncake together.
+Moreover, the volunteers presented gift packages on behalf of the Bank, sharing joy together during the Mid-Autumn Festival. - In November, the volunteers carried out coastal cleanups at Lung Ha Wan, Sai Kung, aiming to protect the marine environment and arouse public attention to coastal conservation through practical actions. - In December, the Bank organised a bank visit for students from Baptist Oi Kwan Social Service who participated in the Child Development Fund programme, giving them a talk on career planning and providing them with financial tips.
+This enhanced their understanding of the daily operations of banks and the importance of financial planning, thereby encouraging them to start saving from an early age and to be well-prepared to realise their dreams.
+In addition, the Bank participated in the 2024 Hong Kong Brands and Products Shopping Festival organised by the Promoting Happiness Index Foundation, in which the elderly were accompanied to purchase at the Hong Kong Brands and Products Expo.

-For the third time Chong Hing Bank joined the Child Development Fund programme organised by the Labour and Welfare Bureau by providing matching donations to 30 children in the Baptist Oi Kwan Social Service programme.
+For the third time Chong Hing Bank joined the Child Development Fund programme organised by the Labour and Welfare Bureau by providing matching donations to children in the Baptist Oi Kwan Social Service programme.
 The Fund provides support to children in identifying their long-term vision, developing savings habits and achieving personal growth.